Educational Loan Consolidation Services and Sources

 Use this as a guide to the various types of consolidation loan sources and the loans and financial services each provides:

-- Student loan providers are also a source for consolidation loans, however, drastic changes in the lending environment have forced many to eliminate or suspend consolidation lending.
+• Student loan providers are also a source for consolidation loans, however, drastic changes in the lending environment have forced many to eliminate or suspend consolidation lending.
 Check with your student loan provider for available federal and private consolidation loans.
-For general loan management most lenders offer online FAQs and checklists designed to target your debt management needs; useful online calculators that help you estimate consolidation interest rates and monthly payments; access to downloadable loan applications; real-time account manager chat capabilities and access to almost any other financial service offered.
+For general loan management, most lenders have a section where they answer FAQs and checklists designed to target your debt management needs; useful online calculators that help you estimate consolidation interest rates and monthly payments; access to downloadable loan applications; real-time account manager chat capabilities and access to almost any other financial service offered.